 Now the rod is secure, pull the fly line tight and with enough tension until it reaches the point where the slip loop is seated against the stopper knot.
 Now just attach your tippet to the tippet ring at the other end of the line with an improved clinch knot and you’re ready to go fly fishing for some trout.

-Here is a video for you to watch explain the knot and how to set up tenkara rods.
+Here is a video for you to watch explaining the knot and how to set up tenkara rods.

 How To Tie The Level Line Knot

 The level line knot is a bit harder than the knot above but is useful to attach your level line, which looks just like tippet, to the lilian.

 To start the level line knot, first make sure you have a small section of the lilian, like 4-6 inches, out of the rod and have tied an overhand stopper knot at the end.
 Take your line and tie an overhand knot around the main line or level line – known as a slip loop knot.

 Take the lillian and wrap it twice around the slip loop ensuring the stopper has passed through the loop as well.

 Pull the mainline to secure the slip loop to the lillian.
 Now trim the tag but leave it long, around two inches and you have tied the level line knot.
 Now you can just add a smaller diameter tippet and fly, start casting at fish, and enjoy life on the water.